ppy/osu-wiki/wiki/Client/Release_stream/Lazer/File_storage/en.md

 ### Screenshots (`screenshots/`)

 The `screenshots` folder contains all screenshots created in game (default key: F12).
 This folder is safe to delete if the user is deleting all screenshots.

-### Others

-The `client.realm.management` folder may appear as a byproduct of the Realm database, and should not be deleted while the game is running.

 ## Migration from osu!(stable)